Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 158 articles?
 Seriously?

-So we got started, we set up our Twitter account, Facebook page, Pinterest account and even set up a page and and a community on Google+ Time has flown by and we have published 158 articles since September 2012.
+So we got started by setting up our Twitter account, Facebook page, Pinterest account, and even a page and community on Google+.
+Time has flown by, and we have published 158 articles since September 2012.

 An Icelandic horse in winter.